 - 3 tbsp Fresh basil leaves, chopped fine

-Into an Instant Pot or other pressure cooker, whisk the polenta, salt, pepper, and 4 cups of water.
+- Into an Instant Pot or other pressure cooker, whisk 1 cup polenta, 1 teaspoon salt, pepper to taste, and 4 cups water.
 Press the Saute' button and bring the mixture to a simmer, whisk again, then seal the pressure cooker according to manufacturer's directions, with the dial turned to Sealing.
 Cook on high pressure for 9 minutes.

-While polenta is cooking, make sure to have your butter and cheese(s) ready to add to the pot.
+- While polenta is cooking, make sure to have 3 Tablespoons butter and 4 ounces cheese(s) ready to add to the pot.
 When the timer goes off at the end of the 9 minutes, release the pressure manually and carefully open the lid immediately (In other words, don't get distracted and let the polenta sit too long 😉 ).

-Whisk the 3 tablespoons of butter into the polenta, then gradually add the cheese, whisking until melted.
+- Whisk 3 Tablespoons of butter into the polenta, then gradually add 4 ounces cheese, whisking until melted.
 Taste and season with more salt if needed.

-For polenta to be served with marinara, pesto or both, you may skip the step to add more pepper, but I still add some.
-Scoop the polenta into individual bowls, add a swirl of marinara sauce and/or pesto sauce.
-Top with more shredded cheese and chopped fresh basil leaves.
+- You may skip the step to add more pepper, but I still add some.
+Scoop the polenta into individual bowls, add a swirl of ½ cup marinara sauce and/or ¼ cup pesto sauce.
+Top with more shredded cheese and 3 Tablespoons chopped fresh basil leaves.

 - I recommend shredding your cheese rather than grating it.
 If you use shredded cheese, the polenta will have a nice melty, almost stretchy cheese consistency that only adds to the creaminess of the dish.
 (I usually recommend shredding your own cheese but have made it with pre-shredded Parmesan before with wonderful results as well.)